Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 It also requires employers to complete an individualized assessment when an applicant’s criminal record is discovered before making a final decision not to hire the applicant.

-Recently, some modifications were made to the regulations under the Fair Chance Act and went into effect Oct.
+Recently, some modifications were made to the regulations under the Fair Chance Act, and they went into effect Oct.
 1, 2023.
-These changes are significant and are detailed in the following section.

 Los Angeles County Fair Chance Ordinance